CoderDojo/cp-local-development/README.md

 * You also need to have [Git](https://git-scm.com/) installed in order to get the Community Platform code from [GitHub](https://github.com/coderdojo).
 * You will also need to have the [Grunt](http://gruntjs.com/) client installed globally: `npm install -g grunt-cli`.

+### Troubleshooting
+* If you have issues setting up, [we do have a Docker setup here that might be more useful](https://hub.docker.com/r/josmas/coderdojo-local-zen/).

 ## Code Setup

 Next step is to get the Community Platform code cloned and up and running.
 To do that you clone this repo and use the `localdev` command to both setup and run the code: